valnity98/Zumo328PControl/README.md

 To calculate the linear speed of the robot, you need to convert the number of rotations of the drive sprockets into linear motion.
 This can be done if you know the radius of the wheels.

-The formula to calculate the linear speed (v) is:

 v = 2 * π * r * (RPM / 60)

 Where: